 - 513 International Study (1-9) Prerequisite: Approval of the department chair and the appropriate School Dean.
-Earning of credits in this course will be subject to the completion of a scholarly project showing educational benefit or growth of the learner in his/her chosen degree program; project to be pre-approved by the advisor. - 568 Workshop (.5-3) Only 3 hours of 568 workshop credit may be included in a Master's degree program. - 591 Special Project (1-3) Prerequisite: Approval of the instructor and department chair.
+Earning of credits in this course will be subject to the completion of a scholarly project showing educational benefit or growth of the learner in his/her chosen degree program; project to be pre-approved by the advisor. - 568 Workshop (.5-3) Only 3 hours of 568 workshop credit may be included in a Master's degree program.
+May be repeated with different topic. - 591 Special Project (1-3) Prerequisite: Approval of the instructor and department chair.
 Study of a topic, or a presentation in a special area of interest.
 Title of the project will be entered on the permanent record.
 A maximum of 12 Special Project credits may apply toward a major or endorsement as determined by appropriate department chairs. - 596/696 Special Course (.5-12).
 Prerequisite: Approval of the department chair.
 Special topical or regional studies to be offered when justified by student demand and the presence of qualified faculty.
-May be repeated for credit if no duplication exists. - 597/697 Internship (1-12) Prerequisite: Approval of department chair.
+May be repeated for credit if no duplication exists.
+The total number of times a 596 or 696 Special Course may be offered is four terms, including summers. - 597/697 Internship (1-12) Prerequisite: Approval of department chair.
 An actual work experience related to the student's field of study.
 See the appropriate academic department for additional requirements. - 695 Independent Study (1-6) Advanced readings and research in selected problem areas to meet the special needs of the graduate student.
 Approval of instructor, department chair, and School Dean is required.
 Six credits are the maximum number a student may apply to a graduate degree program through Independent Study. - 699 Thesis (up to 6) Approval of instructor, department chair, and School Dean.